 A PhD or other doctor’s degree that requires advanced work beyond the master’s level, including the preparation and defense of a dissertation based on original research, or the planning and execution of an original project demonstrating substantial artistic or scholarly achievement (IPEDS).
 At UH Mānoa, the PhD and DrPH are considered research doctorates.

-Persons identified by the institution as such and typically those whose initial assignments are made for the purpose of conducting instruction, research or public service as a principal activity (or activities).
+Persons identified by the institution as such, typically include those whose initial assignments are made for the purpose of conducting instruction, research or public service as a principal activity (or activities).
 They may hold academic rank titles of professor, associate professor, assistant professor, instructor, lecturer or the equivalent of any of those academic ranks.
 At UH Mānoa, Faculty include instructional faculty, research faculty, specialist, librarian, extension agent, and lecturer.
-The Executive Policy – Classification of Faculty provides detailed definition of faculty definition.
+The Executive Policy – Classification of Faculty provides a detailed definition of faculty types.

 Faculty Ranks include Professor, Associate Professor, Assistant Professor, and Lecturer.
 The Executive Policy – Classification of Faculty provides detailed definition on duties and responsibilities of faculty with different ranks.

 First Professional Degree